MultiSafepay/docs/content/payments/checkout/payment-components/integrating-single-payment-method.md

 {{< /details >}}

-**Note:** We use the `orderData` object to ensure the payment method is enabled, e.g. for the currency, country, and transaction value.
+**Note:** We use the `orderData` object to ensure the payment method is enabled and the currency, country, and transaction amount are supported.

 **2.** Construct a `PaymentComponent` object in the `test` environment using the `orderData` object and your API token: